AdityaRai27103/Evolve-Intern/README.md

-*View EvolveIntern Website Tour Video for how website looks like.*
+*Watch "EvolveIntern Website Tour" Video for how website looks like.*

 -> EvolveIntern is a dynamic web application simplifying student applications for virtual internships.
 Utilizing Handlebars, CSS, JavaScript, Bootstrap, and MongoDB, it offers seamless navigation across its sections: Homepage, Internships, FAQ, and Contact.